 The George J. Mitchell Scholarships honor the former Senator's pivotal contribution to the Northern Ireland peace process, are intended to familiarize and engage the next generation of America's leaders with the island of Ireland.
 Mitchell Scholars may study any academic discipline offered in a degree or certificate program at an institution of higher learning in Ireland.

 The Selection Committee's overriding interest is the applicant's record of academic excellence, leadership, and community service.
-These Scholarships allow Americans to pursue one year of post-graduate study in any discipline offered at institutions of higher learning in the Republic of Ireland; for the first time in several years, the Mitchell Scholarship will also be tenable at Queen's University and Ulster University in Northern Ireland for the 2019-20 academic year.
+These Scholarships allow Americans to pursue one year of post-graduate study in any discipline offered at institutions of higher learning in the Republic of Ireland; for the first time in several years, the Mitchell Scholarship will also be tenable at Queen's University and Ulster University in Northern Ireland.
 The Mitchell Scholarship provides tuition and housing for one year along with international travel and a living expenses stipend.
 For further information, visit the Mitchell website.

 The George J. Mitchell Scholarships were established in 1998, and are named in honor of the former U.S. Senator who served as Chairman of the peace negotiations in Northern Ireland.
 Under his leadership, an historic accord, ending decades of conflict, was agreed by the governments of Ireland and the United Kingdom and the political parties of Northern Ireland.
 In May 1998, the agreement was overwhelmingly endorsed by the voters of Ireland, North and South, in a referendum.